 France and Spain are members of the European Union and part of the Schengen States.
 This means that these two countries implement the same visa policies as the other members of the Schengen Area.

-So, if you have a passport from the other EU nation, you can travel to these countries with freedom.
-Meaning you can enter and stay for as long as you want.
+So, if you have a passport from another EU nation, you can travel to these countries with freedom.
+This means you can enter and stay for as long as you want.

 For those who hold a passport from most countries in America, Europe, the UK, New Zealand, Australia, Malaysia, Singapore, Japan, and South Korea, you can enter and travel to France and Spain for up to 90 days in 180 days.